-ARPANSA staff are obliged to declare any interests or any circumstance that may lead to bias in matters related to regulatory decision making, to enable determination of whether such interests may constitute a real, potential or perceived conflict of interest.
-Measures are taken to avoid regulatory capture, including staff rotation and special arrangements for on-boarding staff recruited from licenced entities.
+ARPANSA staff are obliged to declare any interests or any circumstance in relation to regulatory activities and decision making, to enable determination of whether such interests may constitute a real, potential or perceived conflict of interest.
+Measures are taken to avoid regulatory capture, including staff rotation and special arrangements for on-boarding staff recruited from licensed entities.

 6.2 Prime responsibility rests with the operator

 ARPANSA will maintain clear separation of responsibilities between the regulator and the operator

 Although ARPANSA engages with licence holders in regulatory matters, the licence holder (operator) has the primary responsibility for safety.
 ARPANSA will assess the plans and arrangements of the licence holder, and whether the licence holder has the necessary capacity and capability, including competence and resources, to effectively implement those plans and arrangements.